 The Council controls Rushmoor Homes through its ownership of 100% of the shares in the company.
 The company is currently in development and will assist to develop new homes to meet the Council's regeneration priorities and desire to improve the availability of quality housing within the Borough.
-The first full year of operation will be 2021/22.
-The council made a long-term loan of £675k and a short-term loan of £70k to the company.
+The first full year of operation was 2021/22 Since 2021/22 the council has made a long-term loan of $\pounds$ 1,307.2k and a short-term loan of $\pounds$ 225.2k to the company.

 The Council holds a 50% stake in Rushmoor Development Partnership (RDP).
 The partnership is currently in development with the objective to redevelop sites in Farnborough and Aldershot.
-The first full year of operation will be 2021/22.
-During 2021/22 the Council invested £168,000 in set up of the partnership.
+The first full year of operation was 2020/21, the Council invested £168,000 in set up of the partnership.

-35. Capital Expenditure and Financing
+39. Capital Expenditure and Financing

-As at 31st March 2022 use of borrowing for capital expenditure resulted in the Council incurring a capital financing requirement of £120.5m.
-Total capital expenditure in 2021/22 was £8.5m, of which £0.8m was revenue expenditure funded from capital under statute.
-An amount of £0.3m was drawn from available capital receipts and government grants and contributions amounted to £4.5m.
+As at 31 March 2023 use of borrowing for capital expenditure resulted in the Council incurring a capital financing requirement of £144.2m.
+As of 31 March 2023 use of borrowing for capital expenditure resulted in the Council incurring a capital financing requirement of £144.2m.
+Total capital expenditure in 2022/23 was £22.5m, of which £1.0m was revenue expenditure funded from capital under statute.
+No monies was drawn from available capital receipts and government grants and contributions amounted to £1.5m.
+No monies were drawn from available capital receipts and government grants and contributions amounted to £1.5m.
 A summary of this expenditure and how it was financed is shown below.

-Capital Expenditure and Capital Financing 2024/22 2020/24 2021/22 2020/21 Restated £000 £000 Opening Capital Financing Requirement 118,918 102,054 Capital Investment Loans to external body Property, Plant and Equipment 672 8,469 357 3,072 Investment Property Intangible Assets 37 17,135 Revenue Expenditure Funded from Capital under Statute 771 - 775 Total Capital Investment 9,949 21,339 Sources of Finance Capital receipts (287) (204) Government grants and other contributions Direct revenue contributions (4,507) (46) (2,156) (271) Minimum Revenue Provision (2,457) (1,844) Total sources of finance applied (7,297) (4,475) Closing Capital Financing Requirement 121,570 118,918 Explanation of movements in year Increase in underlying need to borrowing (unsupported by government 2,283 16,500 financial assistance) , -, Asset acquired under finance lease (369) (364) Increase/(Decrease) in Capital Financing Requirement 1,914 16,136
+Capital Expenditure and Capital Financing 2022/23 £000 2021/22 £000 Opening Capital Financing Requirement 121,922 118,918 Capital Investment Loans to external body Property, Plant and Equipment Investment Property 632 20,845 16 672 8,469 37 Intangible Assets Revenue Expenditure Funded from Capital under Statute 33 1,021 - 771 Total Capital Investment 22,547 9,949 Sources of Finance Capital receipts Government grants and other contributions - (1,249) (287) (4,507) Direct revenue contributions Minimum Revenue Provision - (2,105) (46) (2,105) Total sources of finance applied (3,354) (6,945) Closing Capital Financing Requirement 141,115 121,922 Explanation of movements in year Increase in underlying need to borrowing (unsupported by government financial assistance) 18,824 2,635 Asset acquired under finance lease (369) (369) Increase/(Decrease) in Capital Financing Requirement 18,455 2,266

+40. Leases

-36. Leases Council as Lessee Operating Leases
+Council as Lessee Operating Leases

 The Council has various operating leases related to property, vehicle and equipment.
+The Council has various operating leases related to property, vehicle, and equipment.
 The future minimum lease payments due under non-cancellable leases in future years are:

-Operating lease Minimum Lease Payments 2021/22 £000 2020/21 £000
+Operating lease Minimum Lease Payments 2022/23 2021/22

+£000 £000

-Not later than one year 105 85
+Not later than one year 147 105

-Later than one year and not later than five years 125 124
+Later than one year and not later than five years 108 125

-Later than five years 1 -
+Later than five years - 1

-Total 231 209
+Total 255 231